lightbits/lightbits.github.io/euler2/euler2.markdown

                     | -y    x    0 |
 -->

-... plugging that into the above formula we get ...
+Plugging that into the above formula we get:

 ![](eq8.png)
 <!--